numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 *runtime*
-  We define *runtime*, or *run-length* [HOO1998]_ as the *number of evaluations*, also referred to as *function* evaluations, conducted on a given problem until a target value is reached.
+  We define *runtime*, or *run-length* [HOO1998]_ as the *number of evaluations*, also referred to as *function* evaluations, conducted on a given problem until a given quality indicator target value is reached.
   Runtime is our central performance measure.

-..
-Niko: **a** indicator or **the** indicator, depending on whether we consider the target as being part of the problem.
-Only then the notion to *solve a problem* would make sense.

-..
-Tea: I deleted the "quality indicator" because target value is more general and captures both cases (single-objective and bi-objective).
-I guess we could leave it if we define it above.

 On Performance Measures
 =======================